cocos/cocos-docs/en/scripting/reference/coding-standards.md

 ## Grammar standards

-- Choose quadruple spacing or double spacing for indentation according to your own habits and the primary code writer's format.
+- Choose quadruple spacing or double spacing for indentation according to your own habits and the primary code writer's format:

     ```js
     // bad